Bug Tracker

 This page is dedicated to keeping track of the latest Final Cut Pro bugs and issues.

-You can read on recommendations on if you should update Final Cut Pro here.
+You can read our recommendations on if you should update Final Cut Pro.

 We keep track of these bugs via our GitHub issues site.